-- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
-Open the system. - 3.
-Locate the internal dual SD module installed on the IDSDM connector on the system board. - 4.
-If applicable, remove the SD card(s). - 5.
-Holding the tab, pull the dual SD module to remove it from the system board. - 6.
-Close the system. - 7.
-Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.
+- Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
+Open the system. - Locate the internal dual SD module installed on the system board.
+See System Board Connectors.
+The internal dual SD module is installed on the system board connector labeled IDSDM. - NOTE: Remove any expansion cards or cables that may obstruct access to the internal dual SD module. - Holding the tab, pull the dual SD module at an angle so that the retention tab unhooks from the connector on the system board. - 5.
+If applicable, remove the SD card(s). - Close the system.

+7. Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.

-Figure 36.
+Figure 37.
 Removing and Installing the Internal Dual SD Module

 - 1. blue pull tab

 - 2. SD card 1

 - 3. SD card 2

-- 4. dual SD module - 5. connector on the system board
+- 4. dual SD module

+- 5. dual SD module connector - 6. retention tab

-Installing The Internal Dual SD Module
+Installing the Internal Dual SD Module